 Ross Hauser, MD

-Your medical history, just for your shoulder may include posture education, physical therapy, specific exercises to produce muscle stability in your shoulder.
+Your medical history, just for your shoulder may include posture education, physical therapy, and specific exercises to produce muscle stability in your shoulder.
 If these treatments had helped or worked, you are probably not reading this article.
 You may have been given information or read the information on compression garments or compression jackets that will help keep your shoulder in place although research suggests mixed results and that a compression garment to hold your shoulder together is best effective if you never take it off.
 (1) You may have been told that before doctors will consider a shoulder replacement for you, you will have to “fail” at this extensive program.
 Doctor after doctor has told you to have a shoulder replacement.
 But you may not be quite there yet.

-Shoulder replacement in the Ehlers-Danlos Syndrome Patient
+Shoulder Replacement in the Ehlers-Danlos Syndrome Patient

 A March 2021 study in the Journal of Shoulder and Elbow Surgery (2) from doctors at the Mayo Clinic.
 Here the doctors examined the outcomes for Ehlers-Danlos Syndrome patients who were given shoulder arthroplasty (replacement) to help them with their issues of shoulder instability.
 Here are the learning points of this research:

-- While there are many studies assessing the outcomes for both primary and revision (repair) shoulder instability procedures in this patient population but there is little in the research regarding the outcome of shoulder replacement in EDS patients.
+- While there are many studies assessing the outcomes for both primary and revision (repair) shoulder instability procedures in this patient population there is little in the research regarding the outcome of shoulder replacement in EDS patients.

-- The doctors of this study then sought out to evaluate the results and complications of shoulder replacement performed in a group of patients with EDS.
+- The doctors of this study then sought to evaluate the results and complications of shoulder replacement performed in a group of patients with EDS.

 How the research was conducted: